siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

   * _Note: JSON wrapped Gcode is not supported_
 * Data channel returns:
   * No response is provided back on the data channel (no echo, acknowledgements, or errors)
-* Only one data channel may be open at any given time.
+* Only one data channel may be active at any given time.

 ###USB Communications and Channel Binding
 G2 will implicitly bind channels using the available/connected state of the USB channels.